 The French Republic has reportedly contacted Iran in order to help Lebanon overcome its stifling economic ordeal.

-Funny enough, the diplomatic source revealed that France received a vague answer that “Tehran is reading into the situation” in Lebanon at the moment.
+The diplomatic source revealed that France received a vague answer that “Tehran is reading into the situation” in Lebanon at the moment.

 The source indicated that the French diplomatic core “is also in contact with a number of Arab countries in order to persuade them to receive the Lebanese Prime Minister Hassan Diab.”